What would you do if you found gold?

 Sutter’s claim is more known, but you may want to consider going south to Jamestown, CA. which isn’t that far from Yosemite National Park.

 They offer a few different guided panning tours.
 And as you can imagine, prices differ.

 A 5-hour excursion costs $25 or $50 if you are to include the rent of equipment.

 For an inexperienced family, instruction, equipment along with a 5-hour excursion will cost $160.

-Appalachian region of North Georgia was the site of an American gold rush back in 1928.
+The Appalachian region of North Georgia was the site of an American gold rush back in 1928.

-Hunting for gold on this land have been going on for almost 200 years already.
+Hunting for gold on this land has been going on for almost 200 years already.

-The good old age of gold rush as we come to know it through Hollywood may be over, but there is still gold to be found out there.
+The good old age of the gold rush as we come to know it through Hollywood may be over, but there is still gold to be found out there.